univention/univention-corporate-server/doc/debian-admins/system.rst

 * Apply logic to values and write the result in the configuration file.

 * Logging of changes to UCR variables.

+* Applying settings to configuration files of upgraded software.

+UCR does not restart a service.
+Operators must do that manually.

 You can recognize configuration files controlled by UCR by the presence of a header at the beginning of the file, as shown in :numref:`ucr-header`.
 The